FVormoor/onoffitservices/syscoon_financeinterface/README.md

 # Changelog

-## 15.0.0.0.11

-- set 5 digits for rounding to "Kurs" in function

-## 15.0.0.0.10

-- misc. updates

-## 15.0.0.0.9

-- fix local variable 'lines' referenced before assignment

-## 15.0.0.0.8
+## 16.0.0.0.11

-- improve calculation of account counterpart
+- fix takeover of manual account counterpart is not taking place

+## 16.0.0.0.10

+- add german translation

+## 16.0.0.0.9

+- fix error expected singleton configuration name_get

+## 16.0.0.0.8

+- display export_id in account moves to all users

-## 15.0.0.0.7
+## 16.0.0.0.7

-- add function to handle html content as text
+- add function to check if hr_expense module installed or not

-## 15.0.0.0.6

-- Correction of little errors

-## 15.0.0.0.5

-- Replace self.env.user.company id by self.env.company

-## 15.0.0.0.4
+## 16.0.0.0.6

-- Solve error with setting counter account on moves with a bank account
+- solve problem with expenses paid by company and counter account

-## 15.0.0.0.3
+## 16.0.0.0.5

-- Add sequence in tree view of bookingtext configuration
+- improvments in export view

+## 16.0.0.0.4

+- add possibility to activate / deactivate by company

+## 16.0.0.0.3

+- add export_id group to the view_move_form

+## 16.0.0.0.2

+- Allow set exported moves back to draft with confirmation message

+## 16.0.0.0.1

-- Add journal to bookingtext configuration
+- Code Migration to V16
-- Improvement with selecting counteraccount